 Why You May Not Want to Pay Your Mortgage Off Early

-Here are a few reasons why many consider NOT paying their mortgage off early:
+Here are a few reasons why many consider not paying their mortgage off early:

-• You have a reasonable interest rate on your mortgage loan.
-Unless you’ve reached all of your financial goals, then it may not make the most sense to pay off your mortgage early when you have a competitive interest rate.
+You have a reasonable interest rate on your mortgage loan.
+Unless you’ve reached all of your financial goals, it may not make the most sense to pay off your mortgage early when you have a competitive interest rate.

 You’ve Met All of Your Financial Goals

-If your emergency savings account is right where you feel it needs to be, and you’re diligently contributing to your retirement accounts, you may be feeling like all of your financial boxes are checked right now.
+If your emergency savings account is right where you feel it needs to be and you’re diligently contributing to your retirement accounts, you may feel like all of your financial boxes are checked right now.

 You’re Interested in Being 100% Debt-Free